Math Blaster: The Space-Themed Arcade Arithmetic Game for Skill Building

 Therefore, single player games aren’t just entertainment.
 They can also be meaningful cognitive experiences when designed well.

-Explore Minecraft, the open-ended sandbox building game that enhances creative thinking, problem-solving, planning, and adaptability for players of all ages.
+Explore 2048, the sliding tile numeric combination puzzle that enhances strategic thinking, planning, and pattern recognition skills for players of all ages.

-Slice Fractions is a fraction-based physics puzzle game that enhances mathematical reasoning, problem-solving, and pattern recognition skills.
+Discover Slice Fractions, a physics puzzle game that enhances problem-solving, mathematical reasoning, and deductive reasoning through fraction concepts.

-Discover Opus Magnum, a programming-based puzzle game that enhances problem-solving, pattern recognition, planning, and deductive reasoning skills.
+Discover While True: learn(), a puzzle game about machine learning and data science that enhances problem-solving, pattern recognition, and strategic thinking skills.